 We grabbed an amazing gluten-free pizza and excellent cocktails at Neighbor’s Kitchen & Yard.
-The vibe here is fantastic, and we loved the outdoor seating and live music.
+The vibe here is fantastic; we loved the outdoor seating and live music.

 602 Brewing Company

-The weather started getting cooler, so we headed back into town to check out some beer tastings.
+The weather started getting cooler, so we returned to town to check out some beer tastings.
 The 602 Brewing Company was open, so we each did a beer flight.
-They had a large selection of brews, and my favorite was the 602 Griswold Winter Warmer 2022.
-It tasted like fall in a glass, with flavors of caramel, nutmeg, and cinnamon; this was perfect for the cold day.
+They had a large selection of brews; my favorite was the 602 Griswold Winter Warmer 2022.
+It tasted like fall in a glass, with flavors of caramel, nutmeg, and cinnamon; this was perfect for a cold day.
 They also serve fresh food.

 Copper Shot Distillery

-We decided to see what shops were open in town to satisfy our retail therapy and found the cutest clothing store called KC Outfitters.
+We decided to see what shops were open in town to satisfy our retail therapy and found the cutest clothing store, KC Outfitters.
 After purchasing some cute shirts, we decided to grab a cocktail at the Copper Shot Distillery, one of the only places open for cocktails that day.

 Travel Pro Tip: Most retail shops are closed on Mondays and Tuesdays.